m0d16l14n1/ideapad330-15arr-hackintosh/README.md

 If you have any fixes related to that laptop - you are welcome

-Currently possible to install High Sierra (not recommended), Mojave and latest Catalina (10.15.4) Possible to install High Sierra and Mojave with Clover, Catalina is bootable only with OpenCore
+Currently possible to install High Sierra (not recommended), Mojave and latest Catalina (10.15.6 beta) Possible to install High Sierra and Mojave with Clover, Catalina is bootable only with OpenCore

 ## What's working (Catalina 10.15.6 beta 19G46c):